Zapper-fi/studio-docs/docs/concepts/app-tokens.md

 ### What is `key`?
 Why is it useful?

 The `key` is a unique identifier on the token object that is used to aggregate token balances across multiple addresses.

-Usually, you can ignore setting the `key` and Zapper API will set the default as `<network>:<address>`.
+Usually, you can ignore setting the `key` and Zapper API will set the default as `md5(<app_id>:<network>:<address>)`.
+However, in some circumstances, this is _not_ a unique identifier, in which case, you can override the `key` property in your token fetcher.

-However, in some circumstances, this is _not_ a unique identifier.
-For example, the ERC1155 standard allows multiple token fungible tokens through a single contract address, like in the case of **Lyra** option tokens.
-In this case, each option token has an `id` field as an identifier, so we can use this in the key as `<network>:<address>:<id>`.
+_Example 1_: In **Lyra**, the protocol uses an ERC1155 contract for tokens representing call and put options.
+The ERC1155 standard allows multiple token fungible tokens through a single contract address.
+In this case, each option token has an `id` field as an identifier, so we can use this in the key as `md5(<app_id>:<network>:<address>:<id>)`.